top of page

 Design Credit: Sue Hauser

-My Role & Responsibilities: Be constantly aware of global, regional, and local current events and bring them to the attention of the Store and General Managers, with pros and cons of Hazel's making a statement regarding the event(s).
-At the start of the pandemic, Hazel's closed for in-store shopping, despite being one of the few industries allowed to continue operating during the initial shut-down.
-Because we didn't know what we were dealing with, the GM made the choice to close and move to online ordering only for the month of April.
-(You can learn more about the online ordering during this time in the project section above, "Website Switchover and App Creation").
+• At the start of the pandemic, Hazel's closed for in-store shopping, despite being one of the few industries allowed to continue operating during the initial shut-down.
+Because we didn't know what we were dealing with, the GM made the choice to close and move to online ordering-only for the month of April.
 This meant that all of our communication would be done through strictly digital channels and had to be concise, clear, and consistent so customer's knew exactly how to place and receive their orders.
-While working remotely, I managed our graphic designer's workload and extremely tight deadlines with regulations changing sometimes daily.
-It was a time of extreme communication and required a lot of organization, but I thrived in that unknown and constant change, anticipating the next need with templates and pre-planning.
+While working remotely, I managed our graphic designer's workload and extremely tight deadlines with changing regulations--sometimes daily.
+It was a time of extreme communication and required a lot of organization, but I thrived in that fast-paced, unknown state with constant change by anticipating the next need and immediately developing templates and pre-preparing assets.

-Deliverables: Publicly shared statements in Hazel's brand-voice.
+Deliverables: Publicly shared statements and program materials in Hazel's brand-voice.

 Scratch Off Giveaways